Caerphilly Castle: 14th–17th centuries

-18th – 21st centuries
+18th–21st centuries

 The Marquesses of Bute acquired the castle in 1776.
 John Stuart, the first marquess, took steps to protect the ruins.
 His great-grandson John Crichton-Stuart, the third marquess, was immensely rich as the result of the family's holdings in the South Wales coalfields and was passionately interested in the medieval period.
 He had the site fully surveyed by the architect William Frame, and reroofed the great hall in the 1870s.
 The marquess began a process of buying back leasehold properties around the castle with the intent of clearing back the town houses that had been built up to the edge of the site.

 The fourth marquess, John Crichton-Stuart, was an enthusiastic restorer and builder and commissioned a major restoration project between 1928 and 1939.
 The stonework was carefully repaired, with moulds made to recreate missing pieces.
 The Inner East Gatehouse was rebuilt, along with several of the other towers.
 The marquess carried out landscaping work, with the intent of eventually re-flooding the lakes, and thanks to several decades of purchases was finally able to demolish the local houses encroaching on the view of the castle.

 By 1947, when John Crichton-Stuart, the fifth marquess, inherited the castle, the Bute family had divested itself of most of its land in South Wales.
 John sold off the family's remaining property interests and in 1950 he gave Caerphilly Castle to the state.
 The lakes were re-flooded and the final stages of the restoration work were completed in the 1950s and 1960s.
+The South Lake was intended to be re-flooded (and three new bridges built) in time for the 1958 Empire Games.
+The East Moat was refilled with water in 1962, with the stop cock being turned on by Richard Thomson, Parliamentary Secretary for the Ministry of Works, on 21 June.

 In the 21st century the castle is managed by the Welsh heritage agency Cadw as a tourist attraction.
 In 2006, the castle saw 90,914 visitors.
 It is protected as a scheduled monument and as a grade I listed building.
 The Great Hall is available for wedding ceremonies.